 Manipulation can be difficult to capture in a definition because the essence, or defining feature, depends on which aspect of the concept we want to emphasize.
 For example, in the most general sense, it means interfering to get a result, but it can be hidden in nature to get what we want, or it can be obvious and intended to benefit others.
 Moreover, it can be persuasive by appealing to our emotions or reasoning, with either good or bad intentions.
-This is clearly a multi-faceted concept that can be viewed on different dimensions.
+This is a multi-faceted concept that has many dimensions.

-In an attempt to circumscribe the facets of manipulation, there are four dimensions that will help us: deceptiveness (degree to which one misleads), callousness (degree to which our well-being is not taken into account), sadism (degree to which one relishes in harm inflicted), or covertness (degree to which one tries to conceal it).
+In an attempt to circumscribe the facets of manipulation, there are four dimensions that will help us, all to a matter of degree: deceptiveness (being misled), callousness (well-being is not taken into account), sadism (relishing in harm inflicted), or covertness (concealing it).
 We can eliminate the ones that are innocent or understandable, since we all do them, such as when someone wants to avoid confrontation (because of fear) or to ingratiate someone (to either get ahead or to be well-liked), as just a few examples.

-So the exercise above says that we need to use a qualifier to eliminate what we don’t want in our definition, which is benevolent manipulation, so the descriptor malignant will be used, which is where harm is done to our well-being.
+We need to use a qualifier to eliminate what we don’t want in our definition, which is benevolent manipulation, so the descriptor malignant will be used, which is where harm is done to our well-being.
 So we are targeting the effects of manipulation in order to define its essential features.
-Note that there is no discussion on intentionality (which implies a degree of self-awareness) because that can be difficult to discern as some may be fully aware of their acts while for others it may be operating below their threshold of awareness.
+There is no discussion on intentionality (which implies a degree of self-awareness) because that can be difficult to discern as some may be fully aware of their acts while for others it may be below their threshold of awareness.

-Focusing on how the effects of manipulation can harm us (say by measuring how angry, betrayed or hurt the act makes us feel), we know we have to include at least two dimensions: underhandedness (deception for personal gain) and callousness (no regard to how it will affect us).
-Underhandedness is more descriptive than deceptiveness since it underscores that the act is usually done for personal gain.
+Focusing on how the effects of manipulation can harm us (measuring how angry, betrayed, or hurt the act makes us feel), we know we have to include at least two dimensions: underhandedness (deception for personal gain) and callousness (no regard to how it will affect us).
+Underhandedness is more descriptive than deceptiveness since it underscores that the act is done for personal gain.

 This leads us full circle to the defining features for those that score high for the traits in the dark triad: that is, they seek to maximize personal gain, at the cost of another and then to feel justified in doing so.
 In future posts, I’ll explore whether or not those of the dark triad have the need like we do to justify our actions.

-In closing, it may be helpful to be reminded on what a healthy relationship consists of especially if we were ignorant of these guidelines in the first place, like myself.
+In closing, it may be helpful to be reminded of what a healthy relationship consists of especially if we were ignorant of these guidelines in the first place, like me.